-When we hear the word “trauma” we usually think of a terrible life-threatening event — a car accident, natural disaster or an act of violence that changes us forever.
-However, the kind of trauma I am talking about isn’t be caused by a single event.
-It can be — and often is — the result of a cumulative process of traumatic interactions in childhood which can change the brain and leave us with a vulnerability to mental illness.
+When we hear the word “trauma”, we usually think of a terrible life-threatening event — a car accident, natural disaster or an act of violence that changes us forever.
+However, the kind of trauma I am talking about isn’t caused by a single event.
+It can be — and often is — the result of a cumulative process of traumatic interactions in childhood that can change the brain and leave us with a vulnerability to mental illness.

 So what does it feel like to have trauma locked inside you?